-The damage, caused in 2011 by air pollution, was 131 billion dollars as reported by an analysis.
-That sounds like a lot, and it is, but a few years earlier, in 2002, that bill was in the 175 billion dollar range, which means, in some ways, the 131 billion was an improvement.
+The damage, caused in 2011 by air pollution, was 131 billion dollars as reported by statistic analysis.
+That sounds like a lot, and it is.
+However, just a few years earlier in 2002, that amount was in the 175 billion dollar range, meaning that at the very least, the 131 billion figure was an improvement.

-The comparison of these two numbers show the success of the tighter controls given to emissions regulations.
-It also points, of course, to enforcement that continues to crack down on this situation.
+The comparison of these two figures, shows the success of the tighter controls over emission regulations.
+It also points to the success of enforcement, that continues to crack down on this situation.

-That analysis was published in the journal Energy Policy and showed an up to date model, used by The EPA dealing with the emissions in question, which came from the energy sector.
-The goal of this study was to estimate the costs form energy production between 2002 and 2011.
+That analysis was published in the Energy Policy Journal and showed an up to date model, used by The EPA of dealing with the emissions in question, which came from the energy sector.
+The goal of this study was to estimate the costs from energy production between 2002 and 2011.

-The model they used indicated that the damages associated with these emissions were higher, by far, tan what has previously been estimated by the National Academy of Sciences.
+The model they used indicated that the damages associated with these emissions were higher, by far, than what had previously been estimated by the National Academy of Sciences.

 Professor Jaramillo said there was a decreasing trend, going from the 175 billion to about 131 billion during the time studied.
 It probably means that the stricter emissions standards have done what they were designed to do.

-The policy changes over the last decade, she says, contributed to this drop off in pollution, so they have proven effective.
+The policy changes over the last decade, she says, have contributed to this drop off in pollution, so they have proven to be effective.

-Since the effects of air pollution impact the health of people, more populated areas play a major role in the costs accrue because of it.
-That being said, the higher the population, in any given area, the more damage caused.
+Since the effects of air pollution impact the people’s health, more populated areas play a major role in the costs accrued because of it.
+That being said, the higher the population in any given area, the more damage caused.
 This is based on the fact that, whether the pollution is greater or not, there are more people to be affected by it and the costs of that damage will be greater.

 Added to that will be the different types of power production and other fuels being extracted from each area.
-For that reason, areas such as Indiana, Pennsylvania and Ohio, because of their coal-fired power plants, which make a very hefty contribution to air pollution compared to other types of power generation, have greater impacts base solely on that.
+For that reason, areas such as Indiana, Pennsylvania and Ohio because of their coal-fired power plants (which make a very hefty contribution to air pollution compared to other types of power generation) have greater impact based solely on that industry.